lsst-it/ittn-012/index.rst

 LookUP Tables
 -------------

 For Graylog to be able of doing some processing with the incoming logs, you need to create LookUP Tables.
-This allows you to use any of the incomming inputs and process them into something you need.
+This allows you to use any of the incoming inputs and process them into something you need.

 .. _table-LookUPTable: